Indoor Air Quality (IAQ) Systems for Mercer County and Bucks County

 What is “Indoor Air Quality” all about?
-In modern structures, the windows are rarely opened.
-Instead, we use HVAC equipment to cool and heat our homes and businesses.
+In modern structures, instead of opening the windows, we typically use HVAC equipment to cool and heat our homes and businesses.
 As a result, contaminants in the building become more concentrated, and control of pollutants like airborne dust and dirt particles, odors and gases, viruses, allergens, bacteria, volatile organic compounds (VOC’s), and ozone can become a problem.
-Improving your building’s indoor air quality (IAQ) can significantly decrease the amount of pollutants in your air, and help make a healthier more comfortable environment.
-Clean treated air increases the efficiency and overall lifespan of your home or commercial space’s HVAC equipment.
+Improving your building’s indoor air quality (IAQ) can significantly decrease the amount of pollutants in your air, and help make a healthier, more comfortable environment.
+Clean treated air increases the efficiency and overall lifespan of the HVAC equipment in your home or commercial space.
 That’s something to help you breathe easy!

 SG Heating & Air Conditioning LLC services and installs a variety of Indoor Air Quality systems throughout our service area, which includes (but is not limited to):